 Arkansas Mortgage Credit Certification Tax Credits

 You can take up to $2,000 off your federal tax bill each year with the Mortgage Credit Certification tax credit.
-This allows you to deduct thirty percent of your annual interest up to this maximum amount, and it is separate from your mortgage interest deductions.
+This allows you to deduct thirty percent of your annual interest up to this maximum amount.
+Also, it is separate from your mortgage interest deductions.
 This applies to first-time buyers from low- to moderate-income families.

 ADFA Move-Up Choice Loan

-The ADFA Move-Up Choice Loan program offers a grant to qualifying home buyers that is equal to four percent of the loan amount.
+The ADFA Move-Up Choice Loan program offers a grant to qualifying home buyers.
+It is equal to four percent of the loan amount.
 It can be used to cover down payment and closing costs.
 You will have a higher interest rate with this type of loan than with many of the other programs.
 The Arkansas Dream Down Payment Initiative may be used in conjunction with this loan.
-This is a second mortgage that can be forgiven after five years, and it can equal up to six percent of the home price.
+This is a second mortgage that can be forgiven after five years.
+It can equal up to six percent of the home price.

-If you are struggling to come up with a solution to your poor credit problem, you might want to try financial counseling through a HUD-approved agency.
+You are struggling to come up with a solution to your poor credit problem?
+You might want to try financial counseling through a HUD-approved agency.
 They can assist you in coming up with a plan and offer real suggestions on how to improve your overall financial health.

 Don’t give up on owning your very own home yet.
-These bad credit home loans in Arkansas could be just the thing you needed to make this dream into a reality.
-While you might choose to hold off until you can improve your overall credit score, be sure to keep tabs on your finances so you will know when the time is right to look for a new home.
-Start talking to a lender today to see what you might qualify for when it comes to bad credit home loans in Arkansas.
+These bad credit home loans in Arkansas could be just the thing you needed.
+You might choose to hold off until you can improve your overall credit score.
+Make sure to keep tabs on your finances.
+Thus, you will know when the time is right to look for a new home.
+Talk to a lender today to see what you might qualify with bad credit home loans in Arkansas.

 Frequently Asked Questions